 However, the drivers for most manufacturers’ audio interfaces require installing or removing the driver and restarting the computer in order to make this switch.
 Because of this, most people choose to dedicate one audio interface to the Paca(rana) and another audio interface to the host computer, and to connect the two interfaces to each other using a digital connection, like ADAT.

-For instructions on how to share an audio interface between the Paca(rana) and the computer, please read the device-specific installation instructions in the last column of the list of supported audio and MIDI interfaces.
-You may need to scroll right to see that column.
+For instructions on how to share an audio interface between the Paca(rana) and the computer, please read the device-specific installation instructions in the third column of the list of supported audio and MIDI interfaces.

 Next, continue to step 4 in the column on the right: Start Kyma.